Consensys/orchestrate-kubernetes/README.md

 - Service Account
 - RBAC configuration

-Warning (Temporary): As of today the Orchestrate Vault Plugin is mounted to Hashicorp Vault with `mLock` disabled which is not recommended in production.
-A fix of the Vault Operator to be compatible with third-party plugins will come later.

-As set in the existing envinonment configurations in the `environments` directory, the `tx-signer` has to be connected to the harshicorp vault with the following values:
+As set in the existing envinonment configurations in the `environments` directory, the `api-key-manager` has to be connected to the hashicorp vault with the following values:

 - `SECRET_STORE`: Secret storage type (default: hashicorp)
 - `VAULT_MOUNT_POINT`: Root name of the secret engine (default: orchestrate)
-- `VAULT_SECRET_PATH`: Path of secret key store of ethereum wallet (default: {{ .Environment.Values.orchestrateNamespace }}/keys)
 - `VAULT_ADDR`: Hostname and port of Harshicorp Vault instance. (default: http://vault.{{ .Environment.Values.vaultNamespace }}:8200)
 - `VAULT_CACERT`: Path to a PEM-encoded CA certificate file on the local disk.
 This file is used to verify the Vault server's SSL certificate
 - `VAULT_SKIP_VERIFY`: Skip verifying Vault's certificate before communicating with it (default: false)